blockchainbrighton/audionals/imageReveal/may24NewImageRevealApp/README.md

+This README.md document covers:

+* The full automation/timing API (`fxAPI`)
+* Effect details with all tunable parameters (per effect and combined)
+* Effect chains: how order impacts results, how to reorder
+* Practical API usage examples
+* All new automation and timing features

+---

-# Image FX Playground
+# Audional Image FX Playground

-**Image FX Playground** is an interactive web-based application for live image effects and generative visual experiments.
-Built with pure HTML5, CSS, and modern JavaScript (ES2020+), it offers a modular, real-time pipeline for toggling and mixing multiple visual effects in a flexible order.
-Ideal for creative coding, generative art, and prototyping new image effects.
+**Audional Image FX Playground** is an interactive, tempo-aware web application for live image effects and generative visual experiments.
+Powered by pure HTML5, CSS, and modern JavaScript (ES2020+), it offers a modular, real-time pipeline for mixing, automating, and synchronizing multiple visual effects in a flexible, reorderable chain.
+It now features a robust API for effect parameter control, timed and BPM-synced automation, and advanced effect chaining.

 ---